 (An optional and very challenging night walk is also available at Kianjavato to look for radio collared aye ayes for those interested.)

 After some memorable sightings of the rare wildlife here, we make our way back to Tana before finishing at the wonderful species rich forests of Andasibe-Mantadia.
 Here we can enjoy a different cast of rainforest species with one of the highlights, being the largest lemur of all, the magical tail-less indri which we can usually get very close to.
 There is also the chance to see the wonderfully colourful helmet vanga.

 Accommodation is of a good standard as you visit some of the island’s most highly rewarding and diverse National Parks and Reserves.
 One of the highlights will be a visit to the Kianjavato Forest Reserve, away from the beaten track where we can enjoy some intimate encounters with some very rare and endangered greater bamboo lemur and black-and-white ruffed lemurs.
 Our visit here also helps support the reforestation and conservation work of the Madagascar Biodiversity Partnership.
 The Project have just planted their 3 millionth tree!

-The group has been kept deliberately small in order to maximise wildlife viewing and access to your tour leader and local guides, who really know how and where to find the unique wildlife in their localities.
+The group has been kept deliberately small in order to maximise wildlife viewing and access to your tour leader, plus the knowledgeable local guides, who really know how and where to find the unique wildlife in their localities.